-Director will decide severity of crisis and extent to which communication must occur.

-A Level 1 emergency requires minimal staff, likely only the Director of Public Relations and/or PR Specialist.
-Crises of this nature are not likely to require media notification, but a Crisis Communication Team member should be standing by.

-- A Level 2 emergency requires at least the Director of Public Relations and PR Specialist to respond.
+- 1. Director will decide severity of crisis and extent to which communication must occur. - A Level 1 emergency requires minimal staff, likely only the Director of Public Relations and/or PR Specialist.
+Crises of this nature are not likely to require media notification, but a Crisis Communication Team member should be standing by. - A Level 2 emergency requires at least the Director of Public Relations and PR Specialist to respond.
 Most of these emergencies will require communication with the media, though select cases will be handled internally, leaving the CCT to damage control.
-More staff can be engaged if the crisis escalates.

-- A Level 3 emergency requires the full CCT to engage.
-These are the primary crises for which this plan was written.
+More staff can be engaged if the crisis escalates. - A Level 3 emergency requires the full CCT to engage.